cmu-phil/tetrad-fx/src/main/java/io/github/cmuphil/tetradfx/ui/ReadMe.md

     2. Save and load games to the directory.
 (As graphs, I guess.)
     3. Persist games.
 6. Add model estimation for linear and multinomial.
 7. Keep track of parents and children for each component in the session.
-8\
 8. Adding in annotations to list all Tetrad algorithms, sort them by type, and display information about each algorithm.
 9. Simulations
     1. Currently, just a few stock simulation types are available, but Tetrad has a robust simulation facility.
-We do not intend to make.
-This simulation facility is a centerpiece of this app, but there's no reason not to allow the user to use it (or at least some of it) if they want to, so adding parameter editing here might be nice.
+We do not intend to make this simulation facility is a centerpiece of this app, but there's no reason not to allow the user to use it (or at least some of it) if they want to, so adding parameter editing here might be nice.
-10. Add oracle independence searches for graphs.
+1. Add oracle independence searches for graphs.
     1 Persist valence tabs.
 1. Persist game tabs.
 1. The user may need to increase RAM, as large datasets stored and loaded in memory can take